madeline-frey/BIS15L-Group3-Final/Final Project/Official Final Project Documents/final_final_project.md

 #this is where (if done) the interactive map will go

-#after those we can include any additional graphs or charts that we ant to include not covered in the apps
+#after those we can include any additional graphs or charts that we want to include not covered in the apps

 ```r